.pa-inline-buttons .et_pb_button_module_wrapper { display: inline-block; }

-ho parlato, hai parlato, ha parlato
+parlo, parli, parla ho parlato, hai parlato, ha parlato parlerò, parlerai, parlerà etc.

 I understand that this is not a simple or easy task, and it may frustrate some students.
 However, believe me when I say that once you understand why we conjugate in Italian and why it is important, it will blow your mind.

-Why is conjugation so important in Italian?
+Why is Conjugation so Important in Italian?

 In English, conjugating a verb is less critical because we always have subject pronouns in front (e.g., I work, you work, we work, etc.).
 In Italian, however, the use of subject pronouns (io, tu, lei, noi, voi, loro) is often omitted.
 Consequently, the only way to know who is performing the action is by changing the ending of the verb, a process known as conjugation.

-What’s a verb?
+What’s a Verb?

 A verb is the most important part of a sentence in Italian: it describes an action, a state of being, or an occurrence.
+“Is” or “are” are parts of the conjugated verb “to be.”
+“I speak” is the verb “to speak.”
+“She can” is the verb “can” or “to be able.”
+These are just a few examples!

 Conjugating Verbs: English vs. Italian